stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-10-RStudio-tips.md

 ---
 layout: post
-title: Writing Code in RStudio - Helpful Tips and Tricks
+title: "Writing Code in RStudio - Helpful Tips and Tricks"
 author: germckay
-post-image: '/assets/images/blogimages/figs-11-10/RStudio.jpg'
+post-image: /assets/images/blogimages/figs-11-10/RStudio.jpg
 description: RStudio is a very useful IDE that comes with a host of features to provide an efficient coding environment.
 tags:
 - R